ameermikhail/203.1130---Computer-organization-and-low-level-languages/README.md

-# 203.1130---Computer-organization-and-low-level-languages (Final grade 91)
+# 203.1130---Computer-organization-and-low-level-languages (Final score 91)
  In this course, I learned about computer architecture using the LC-3 model.
 We programmed in LC-3 assembly to understand how high-level languages like C are translated.
 We also studied the LC-3's hardware implementation.

 How to Run the Programs